sourcebots/docs/docs/programming/index.md

 ## Included Libraries

-Python already comes with plenty of [built-in libraries](https://docs.python.org/3.9/py-modindex.html) to use.
+Python comes with plenty of [built-in libraries](https://docs.python.org/3.9/py-modindex.html) to use.
 We install some extra ones which may be of use: